scossin/IAMsystem/README.md

 # IAMsystem

-A general dictionary-based approach for semantic annotation.
+A dictionary-based approach for semantic annotation, a.k.a [entity linking](https://en.wikipedia.org/wiki/Entity_linking).

-It stores a terminology in a tree data structure for fast lookup.
+Semantic annotation is the process of finding mappings between text chunks and the concepts of a terminology.

+IAMsystem scales linearly O(n) with n the number of tokens in a document.
+It doesn't depend on the number of terms in the terminology nor the number of tokens per term.
-It handles abbreviations and typos (with Levenshtein distance) at the token level.
+It can handle abbreviations and typos (with Levenshtein distance) dynamically at the token level.
+The terminology is stored in a tree data structure for low memory storage and fast lookup (O(1)).
 Brat output is available.

 ## Getting started